abenjelloun1989/appointment-checker/README.md

 4 - from your local machine, declare your Rpi as a docker remote context using the following command :  <br/>
     docker context create remote --docker "host=ssh://<USER>@<IP>" <br/>
 5 - run : "docker context ps" and make sure that the remote context is created <br/>
-6 - In order to set your Rpi as the default context for all your docker command just run : docker context use remote <br/>
+6 - in order to set your Rpi as the default context for all your docker command just run : docker context use remote <br/>
     you can switch back to default if needed
+7 - configure your cron on the rpi as described above.
 7 - enjoy ! ;)